Gynko/blognode/README.md

-# Node JS school project install <!-- omit in toc -->
+# Node JS school project <!-- omit in toc -->

-1. Clone the repo
-2. At the root of the folder, type npm install, which will install the dependencies of the client and the server at the same time.
-3. Still at the root of the server, type npm run deploy, which will build the react app and start the node server.
-4. Enjoy.
+A simple blog application using Node.js, express, react, a self-signed certificate for https and a simple Model View Controller architecture for the server.

 # Table of Content <!-- omit in toc -->